aman00021/aman-demo/README.md

 # aman-demo
-This is my secend Repositry
+This is my secend Repositry.
-my name is: Aman Kumar
+my name is: Aman Kumar.